Methods Summary |

 super.pointerEvent(type, x, y);

-action The action to register the hotkey for, one of START_RECORDING, STOP_RECORDING, or CAPTURE_SCREEN.
+a 'hotkey'.
+The action must be one of START_RECORDING, STOP_RECORDING,

 switch (action) {